 Undergirding all the above is prayer.
 I pray on my own about evangelism, I pray with my wife about it, I pray with people I read the Bible with about it, we pray as a staff team about it, I pray with my Home Group about it, we pray as a church about it.
 The more you pray about evangelism, the higher up your list of priorities it will be.
 Pray for your non-Christian friends; pray for yourself to be bold and true.
 Pray the prayer of John Chapman: "Lord, please give me an opportunity today to speak to someone about Jesus, and don't be subtle!"

 The great thing about being in leadership at the church is that you can have a good deal of input into what evangelistic events the church runs.
 We are fortunate to have a good number of people who are keen to help with such events, so we do get a wide variety of events.
-However some that are put on are not entirely without a view to what our friends are most likely to want to come along to.
+However some that are put on are not entirely what our friends are most likely to want to come along to.